michaelkourlas/node-xmlcreate/README.md

 ```
 git clone https://github.com/michaelkourlas/node-xmlcreate.git
 npm install
-typings install
 gulp
 ```

-You'll need to install gulp and typings first if you don't have them:
+You'll need to install gulp first if you don't have it:

 ```
 npm install -g gulp
-npm install -g typings
 ```

 You can then copy the folder into your node_modules directory.